 Taking on a no spend challenge is a fun way to create a little breathing room in your budget.
 Weekends are often a time when families spend money on entertainment, eating out, and activities, so they are the perfect place to start!

-Here are seventeen ideas for having a super fun weekend with your family without spending a dime.
+Here are seventeen ideas for having a super fun no spend weekend with your family.
 As you can tell from the pictures, we have done ALL of these ourselves at one point or another!

 1. Free Kids Workshops at Home Depot & Michael’s

 Kids get to build and decorate a wooden project (using real tools provided by the store) and also get a kid-sized apron and project pin.
 We’ve done many of these and they are SO much fun!

 Michaels also occasionally offers free workshops and offers $2 Kids Club DIY workshops every week.
 Check out the full schedule of events at Michael’s here.

 Free kids activities are a perfect cornerstone of a no spend weekend.

 I love to find free coloring pages of whatever my kiddo is “into” at the time and print them out.
 I often check Top Coloring Pages or do a Google search for coloring pages for their latest obsession.